 The Problem with Micro Cap Funds

 The problem with most micro cap funds is that they’re usually not really micro cap funds.
 This is because micro cap stocks by nature aren’t very investable due to their relative illiquidity and extreme volatility.
+Ironically, the theory goes that micro caps pay a significant premium precisely because of that illiquidity and volatility.
 Moreover, the policies of asset management companies typically prevent fund managers from buying these illiquid, low-price-per-share stocks.

 Active funds that have emerged over the years to buy true micro cap stocks are either closed to new investors, are unavailable to retail investors, have high minimum investments, and/or command extremely high fees.
 Examples include: